samboy/MaraDNS/README.md

 ## Table of contents

+* Important note for Windows users
 * What is DNS
 * MaraDNS' History
 * Overview
 * Internals
 * Other DNS servers
 * MaraDNS' future

+## Important note for Windows users

+   Users of Microsoft Windows are better off downloading a prebuilt Windows binary over at [Sourceforge] (https://sourceforge.net/projects/maradns/)

 ## What is DNS